decorative image

 • Stage 3: Submit Planning Application, and Await Decision

-An application is submitted to the Swansea Council, accompanied by a comprehensive Planning Report and Environmental Assessments showing the results of all studies undertaken.
+An application has been submitted to the Swansea Council, accompanied by a comprehensive Planning Report and Environmental Assessments showing the results of all studies undertaken.

 • Stage 4: Construction